India-China hold Major General level talks for over 6 hours

 Around 18 Indian Army soldiers also sustained serious injuries in the clash.

 The talks between the two sides near Galwan Valley ended in a stalemate on Tuesday as well as Wednesday, sources said.
-However Thursday's meeting was held to discuss ways of implementing the disengagement of troops from the Galwan Valley.
+However, Thursday's meeting was held to discuss ways of implementing the disengagement of troops from the Galwan Valley.

 On Wednesday, the two sides discussed ways to implement the disengagement of troops from the region as agreed to during a high-level military dialogue on June 6.